hackclub/hackclub/styleguides/markdown.md

 - Headers must use the `atx-style` with no closing `#` character `# Big heading`.
 - Include a space between the `#` and the text of the header `# Good heading` `#Bad heading`.
-- Headers spanning more than 80 characters should be reevaluated.
 - Headers must be preceded and followed by a blank line except at the beginning of a file.
 - Headers must follow the